talwat/blog/docs/posts/this-blog.md

 I used [svelte](https://svelte.dev/) and [sveltekit](https://kit.svelte.dev/) _(which itself is powered by [vite](https://vitejs.dev/))_.
 These are two amazingly useful frameworks.
 Svelte is mainly for the UI itself, while Sveltekit manages things like routing and SSR (server side rendering).

-For hosting, I am using [github pages](https://pages.github.com/), which allows me to host this blog for free.
+For hosting, [Vercel](https://vercel.com/), which allows me to host this blog for free.
 The [source code](https://github.com/talwat/blog) for this blog is on github, too!

 I'm also using various technologies like Typescript to make the whole process easier.